 - dash of pepper

 Mix all ingredients thoroughly.
-Place meat in plastic bag, then add marinade.
-Marinate several hours or overnight.
+Place meat in a plastic bag, then adds marinade.
+Marinate for several hours or overnight.

 Marinating Meats: Safety Issues

 Meats should always be marinated in the refrigerator instead of on the counter.
 Always make a fresh batch of marinade.
-Unused marinade should be thrown out and never reused as bacteria from raw meat may make it unsafe to use at a later date.
+The unused marinade should be thrown out and never reused as bacteria from raw meat may make it unsafe to use later.